-Based on our audit of the District's financial statements for the year ended June 30, 2020:
+Based on our audit of the District's financial statements for the year ended June 30, 2021:

-- We have issued an unmodified opinion on the District's basic financial statements.
-Our report included a paragraph emphasizing the District's implementation of Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities during the year.
-Our opinion was not modified with respect to this matter.
-This change is further described in Note 1 to basic financial statements. - In regard to the District's internal controls over financial reporting, we have reported one material weakness: - Due to the limited size of the District's office staff, the District has limited segregation of duties in several areas.
+- We have issued an unmodified opinion on the District's basic financial statements. - In regard to the District's internal controls over financial reporting, we have reported one material weakness.
+Due to the limited size of the District's office staff, the District has limited segregation of duties in several areas.
 An ideal system of internal accounting control contemplates an adequate segregation of duties so that no one individual handles a transaction from inception to completion.
-While we recognize that your organization may not be large enough to permit an adequate segregation of duties in all respects, it is important that you are aware of this condition. - The results of our testing disclosed no instances of noncompliance required to be reported under Government Auditing Standards. - We reported that the Schedule of Expenditures of Federal Awards is fairly stated, in all material respects, in relation to the basic financial statements. - The results of our tests indicate that the District has complied, in all material respects, with the types of compliance requirements that could have a direct and material effect on each of its major federal programs.

-- We reported no deficiencies in the District's internal controls over compliance that we considered to be material weaknesses with the types of compliance requirements that could have a direct and material effect on each of its major federal programs. - We reported no findings based on our testing of the District's compliance with Minnesota laws and regulations.
+While we recognize that your organization may not be large enough to permit an adequate segregation of duties in all respects, it is important that you are aware of this condition. - The results of our testing disclosed no instances of noncompliance required to be reported under Government Auditing Standards. - We reported that the Schedule of Expenditures of Federal Awards is fairly stated, in all material respects, in relation to the basic financial statements. - The results of our tests indicate that the District has complied, in all material respects, with the types of compliance requirements that could have a direct and material effect on each of its major federal programs. - We reported no deficiencies in the District's internal controls over compliance that we considered to be material weaknesses with the types of compliance requirements that could have a direct and material effect on each of its major federal programs. - We reported no findings based on our testing of the District's compliance with Minnesota laws and regulations.